pyOpenSci/handbook/community/github/our-repositories.md

 3. collect metadata for the packages authors reviewers and editors using the GitHub (REST) API
 4. Create 2 output YAML files discussed below.

-The yaml output files and then used to populate content on the website.
+The YAML output files and then used to populate content on the website.

 ### Metadata stored in this repository